learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 ## Objectives
 You will be able to:

-* Calculate the CDF for a discrete random variable
+* Calculate CDF in Python for a given discrete variable with a limited set of possible values
-* Visualize the CDF using matplotlib
+* Visualize and inspect a CDF in order to make assumptions about the underlying data

 ## Calculating CDF in Python